enonic/old-xp-doc/doc/developer/schema/mixins.rst

 Mixins
 ======

-Structures of data that are repeated in many content types, like a set of address fields, or a combobox with a standard set of values, may be defined as mixins and reused in multiple content types.
-The mixin definition file must be placed in the folder ``site/mixins/[name]`` and named ``[name].xml``.
+Structures of data that are repeated in different content types or component descriptors may be defined as mixins.
+Such structures (like a set of address fields or a combobox with a standard set of values) would be defined once in a mixin and then the mixin would be called in other schemas that require these fields.
+The mixin definition file must be placed in the folder ``site/mixins/[name]`` and named
+``[name].xml``.
 For example, ``site/mixins/us-address/us-address.xml``.

 .. literalinclude:: code/mixin.xml
     :language: xml